управлять коммутаторами OpenFlow (administer OpenFlow switches)

 each case, meter specifies a meter entry in the format described

-in Meter Syntax
+in Meter Syntax, below.

 OpenFlow 1.3 introduced support for meters, so these commands